ssmi8/The-Running-Club/README.md

     ![Login Page Mockup](/documentation/login_page_mockup.jpg "Register Page Mockup")

 - As the project developed some details of the User stories were reviewed and revised.
 Changes were made to ensure the delivery of a Miminum Viable Product.
-As one example, User Story 3 above was updated to a fourth User Story that had to be moved to the Backlog column of the kanban board, and at a later stage of development it was moved into the To Do column.
+As one example, I was unable to create a schedule for users to be able to select a date to run, so this was moved into to a fututre featurecolumn of the kanban board.
 Click [here](https://github.com/users/ssmi8/projects/2) to visit this Github page

 ## Structure